JoinTheAlliance/cojourney/README.md

 # API: http://localhost:7998
 ```

-Once you've started everything, you can talk to CJ, the default agent, by running the terminal:
+Once you've started everything, you can talk to CJ, the default agent, by running the shell:
 ```bash
 npm run cj
 ```